-A.R.S. § 43-1201(A)(16): Workers' compensation pools established pursuant to § 23-961.01.
+A.R.S. § 43-1201(B): Nonprofit medical marijuana dispensaries under title 36, chapter 28.1.

 A.R.S. § 43-1126: A small business corporation which makes an election for a taxable year pursuant to subtitle A, chapter 1, subchapter S of the IRC is not subject to corporate taxes for such year but only to the extent such corporation is not subject to federal income taxes.